potatolondon/djangae/rfcs/1403-rfc-workflow.md

 - Issue: N/A

 # Summary
-Introduce a workflow to allow developers to submit and use git to work on RFCs
+Introduce a process to allow developers to submit RFCs, using git.

 # Motivation
 RFCs are a great too to create consensus over tech decisions and beyond.